 “Fine,” Shelley finally replied.
 “I’ll leave you alone then.”

 I was surprised at this, not just at how quickly she had given in, but at the sad look on her face.
 She almost looked normal again, and not like the crazy person she’s recently turned into.
 It was the same look she had given me when we broke up last year; sad but accepting.
 Maybe she had really given up.
 Maybe she’d finally move on and let me go my own way.

 It was Friday afternoon and classes were finally over.
 I had every intention of getting all my homework done after dinner so that I could focus the entire weekend on making dresses for the upcoming ball.

 I was so excited for the chance to do some real business that new ideas were constantly flowing through my brain.
 I often found myself zoning out during the professors’ lectures and doodling new designs in class instead.
-It was amazing I will still managing to stay on top of my studies, but I’ll admit I got a lot of help from Leighton who was always willing to let me borrow her notes.
+It was amazing I was still managing to stay on top of my studies, but I’ll admit I got a lot of help from Leighton who was always willing to let me borrow her notes.

 Just as I was leaving the last class of the day, Talon caught up to me and quickly pulled me away from the rest of the class.

 “Hey, Talon,” I said, surprised.
 “What’s up?”
 He remained quiet; he appeared to be waiting for everyone else to clear out of the corridor first.